hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 ```
 mtd -e image1 write mtd2.bin image1
 ```

-{% include alert.html content="You could also have done it as a serial, but from here it is much quicker " alert="Info"  icon="svg-info" color="blue" %}
+{% include alert.html content="You could also have done it as a serial, but from here it is much quicker with SSH" alert="Info"  icon="svg-info" color="blue" %}

 # Miscellaneous Links
 - [Come avere i 2.5 Gbps su un unico dispositivo senza il Fastgate](https://forum.fibra.click/d/17836-come-avere-i-25-gbps-su-un-unico-dispositivo-senza-il-fastgate)